-Then just when he thought the people had abandoned him, there was a loud thump, then another, then another until the door starting to warp and crack.
+Then just when he thought the people had abandoned him, there was a loud thump, then another, then another until the door started buckle.
 Drew could finally get a glimpse of who was outside the door, needless to say it wasn’t what he was expecting.

-“Bath tub anyone”, Drew thought while becoming nauseated to a racid stench.
+“Bath tub anyone”, Drew thought while nauseated to a rancid stench.

-Suddenly, while moving away from the door, he could see a little bit more.
+Suddenly, while moving away from the door, he could view a little bit more.

 “What….what is this?”, Drew asked himself out loud, this made the zombies more excitable.

-Just as Drew tried to back away from the door, a petite arm reached through a little opening and clenched onto his shirt.
+Just as Drew backed away from the door, a petite arm reached through a little opening and clenched onto his shirt.

-“You can let go of me, I’m alright!”, assured Drew.
+“You can let go of me, I’m alright!”, Drew reassured.

-Drew twist himself free, however she tore his favorite designer shirt.
+Drew twisted himself free, however she tore his favorite designer shirt.

 “You better give me a ship board credit for that”, Drew barked.